BibekSubediCR7/rag-pdf-question-answering/README.md

 This project implements an end-to-end Retrieval-Augmented Generation (RAG) pipeline that allows users to query a PDF document using natural language.

-The system processes a PDF, converts its content into embeddings, stores them in a FAISS vector database, retrieves relevant information, and generates context-aware answers using an OpenAI language model.
+The system is built using a **Python Handbook (~100 pages)** as the source document.
+It processes the PDF, converts its content into embeddings, stores them in a FAISS vector database, retrieves relevant information, and generates context-aware answers using an OpenAI language model.

 ---

 ## Problem

 Large Language Models (LLMs):
-- do not have access to private documents
+- do not have access to private or custom documents
 - may generate incorrect or hallucinated answers
-- cannot efficiently process large documents
+- cannot efficiently process large documents (e.g., 100-page PDFs)

 ---